-What Is Complex Regional Pain Syndrome and Reflex Sympathetic Dystrophy?
+Understanding Complex Regional Pain Syndrome (CRPS) and Reflex Sympathetic Dystrophy (RSD)

 How Is Disability Due to CRPS/RSD Established?

-Because there are no specific tests that can diagnose CRPS/RSD, a diagnosis may sometimes be elusive.
-Typically, however, CRPS/RSD may be confirmed clinically due to observable swelling at the site of the injury, changes in skin color, texture, or temperature, abnormal hair growth, or a variety of other signs.
-Since CRPS/RSD is difficult to diagnose, it is not unusual for disability insurance companies to refute or deny claims involving CRPS/RSD.
-However, a guidance memorandum from the Social Security Administration describing how Social Security disability claims involving CRPS/RSD are to be evaluated offers instructive guidance on how to also prove disability due to CRPS/RSD to private disability insurance companies.
+CRPS/RSD lacks specific diagnostic tests, which can make a diagnosis challenging.
+However, it is often confirmed through clinical signs like swelling at the injury site, changes in skin color, texture, or temperature, and abnormal hair growth.
+Since CRPS/RSD is difficult to diagnose, it is not unusual for disability insurance companies to refute or deny claims involving it.
+However, The Social Security Administration’s guidance memorandum on evaluating CRPS/RSD for Social Security disability claims also offers useful advice for proving CRPS/RSD disability to private insurance companies.

 How Can You Fight a Benefit Denial Involving CRPS/RSD?

-If you have a claim involving diagnosed CRPS/RSD that has been denied by your insurance company due to a claimed lack of objective medical evidence or other reason, you may be able to successfully challenge that denial.
+If you have a claim involving diagnosed CRPS or RSD that has been denied by your insurance company due to a claimed lack of objective medical evidence or other reason, you may be able to successfully challenge that denial.
 CRPS/RSD is a chronic illness that may result in permanent disability.
-Disability insurance is intended to help mitigate the loss of earnings that results from disability.
+Disability insurance aims to offset the income loss that comes with a disability.
 Just because the insurance company has denied your claim does not mean that you cannot fight back.
 However, because CRPS/RSD is not easily diagnosed, winning your disability claim can be especially challenging.
-That is why you need an attorney experienced in and knowledgeable about CRPS/RSD claims to assist you.
+That is why you need an attorney experienced in and knowledgeable about these claims to assist you.

 Patients who suffer from complex regional pain syndrome CRPS/RSD may need to see more than one doctor before the condition is accurately diagnosed.
 That can often lead to insurance companies accusing claimants of “doctor shopping,” or claiming the illness is psychosomatic.
-However, although the cause of CRPS/RSD is unknown, the CRPS/RSD condition is a recognized physical disorder
+However, although its cause of is unknown, the CRPS/RSD condition is a recognized physical disorder.

 Even though CRPS/RSD is difficult to diagnose since it cannot be seen on an x-ray or MRI and does not have specific characteristics that appear in blood tests, a doctor experienced in treating CRPS such as a neurologist, rheumatologist, or pain specialist should be consulted.
 Convincing a disability insurance company that someone is disabled will also likely require legal assistance from an attorney experienced in handling CRPS/RSD claims who can assist in gathering critical evidence needed to prove disability.
 Such evidence includes assistance in obtaining: